Robert-Roth/scireadability/README.md

 The `text_standard()` function with `verbose=True` provides an especially comprehensive analysis by combining results from multiple readability metrics to identify sentences that are consistently flagged as complex across different formulas.

-## Advanced usage and customization

-`scireadability` incorporates several advanced features for customization and performance:

-- **Caching**: For efficiency, `scireadability` extensively uses caching (via `@lru_cache`) to store the results of computationally intensive functions like syllable count and various text statistics.
-This significantly speeds up repeated analyses of the same or similar texts.

 ## Limitations

 Please be aware of the following limitations: